-XBT Products - Antarctic Circumpolar Current
+XBT Analysis - Antarctic Circumpolar Current

 XBT observations, combined with Argo temperature-salinity profiles, and with satellite products, are used along the AX25 repeat XBT transect to study the link between local wind forcing mechanisms and the variability of the upper-ocean temperature and the dynamics of two different fronts in the Antarctic Circumpolar Current (ACC) region south of South Africa: the Subantarctic Front (SAF) and the Antarctic Polar Front (APF).